 - Do you have diabetes or a family history of glaucoma?

 - Are you African American and 50 or older?

 - Are you Hispanic American and 65 or older?

-Get your flu shot early and stay healthy!
 Flu viruses change from year to year, so it’s important to get a flu shot each flu season.
 It’s free for people with Medicare, once per flu season when you get it by doctors or other health care providers (like senior centers and pharmacies) that take Medicare.

 HIV is the virus that can lead to Acquired Immunodeficiency Syndrome, or AIDS.
 Early testing and diagnosis play key roles in reducing the spread of the disease, extending life expectancy, and cutting costs of care.
 At least 1 in 3 people in the U.S. who test positive for HIV is tested too late to get the full advantage of treatment.
 However, thanks to better treatments, many people with HIV and AIDS in the U.S. are living longer.
 Testing is an important first step in getting HIV-infected people the medical care and support they need to improve their health and help them maintain safer behaviors.

-To find an HIV test site, visit HIVtest.cdc.gov or text your zip code to “KNOWIT” (566948).
+Visit CDC.gov to learn more about their Act Against AIDS campaign.
+To find an HIV test site, visit Gettested.cdc.gov, or text your zip code to “KNOWIT” (566948).